suhkai/sw-common/packages/notes-templates.md

 - **done** underscore
 - **done** pug
 - **done** blueimp-template
-- handlebars (going to be a problem because ppl can register helpers, maybe only allow build in helpers)
+- **done** handlebars (going to be a problem because ppl can register helpers, maybe only allow build in helpers)
 - html-loader